watercable76/sql_db_creation/readme.md

 <p>&nbsp;</p>

 ## Purpose
-I will be analyzing a sample sql database that I created online and then populated with node.js.
+I will be creating and working with a SQL database with C#.

 <p>&nbsp;</p>